Frequently Asked Questions | PCOM School of Pharmacy

 • Official transcripts and syllabi of all coursework in the college/school of pharmacy

-The Admissions Committee and the Associate Dean for Academic Affairs will consider transfer feasibility based on such variables as seat availability, student academic strength, and program-to-program curricular match.
+The Office of the Assistant Dean for Professional and Student Affairs and the Associate Dean for Academics will consider transfer feasibility based on such variables as seat availability, student academic strength, and program-to-program curricular match.
 PCOM will evaluate all completed courses for the purpose of transfer credit.
 Because of curricular adjustments, transferring between pharmacy programs may result in extended time to graduation.
 Transfer students will ONLY be considered for fall term admission.
 All requests and supporting documentation for transfers must be submitted to the School of Pharmacy by June 15.
-A formal interview with the Admissions Committee members may be required.
+A formal interview with the Admissions Committee members is required.

 The Admissions Committee will review all interviewed applicants for acceptance to the incoming class.
 You will be notified of committee decisions typically within a few weeks after the interview.
 Accepted applicants will be informed in writing by mail or email of their admission to the school, and will be provided a packet of information necessary for matriculation.
 Students who interview but are not immediately selected for admission will be placed on a wait list.
 A student on the wait list may be accepted into the program if a position becomes available.
 Students that apply to the program that are not granted an interview will be placed on a hold list.
 Such students may receive an interview at a later date.
 Students not meeting the minimum qualifications will be notified at the end of the cycle in writing.
 PCOM does not disclose an applicant’s position on the official wait list.